 ±insert

-Inserts a field (a column) to the CSV data row before a specific position.
+Inserts one or more fields (columns) to the CSV data row before or after a specific position.

-If you want to append a column at the end of the data row instead, then you can use ±add.
+If you want to append one or more columns at the end of the data row instead, then you can use ±add.

 ±insert[NewFieldName]@[ExistingFieldname]